avantec-iot/avantec-thingsboard/docs/intro/get-started.rst

 .. tip::

    - This section applies to situations where there is no running instance of ThingBoard Server, or no Avantec HVAC device has been added to ThingBoard Server.
-   - If you add some Avantec HVAC devies to ThingsBoard Server again, please refer to the instructions of each devies.
+   - If you add some Avantec HVAC devices to ThingsBoard Server again, please refer to the instructions of each device.

 Reprinted this article from `Getting Started with ThingsBoard`_, slightly modified.